edusfc15/daily-diet-node/README.md

+# About the Project
+This project was created for learning purposes as part of the Node.js course from Rocketseat.
+It aims to develop practical skills in building RESTful APIs using Node.js while following best practices and covering essential backend development concepts.

+# Application Requirements
+Below are the functional requirements of the application:

-[x] Deve ser possível criar um usuário
+- [x] Deve ser possível criar um usuário
 - [x] Deve ser possível identificar o usuário entre as requisições
 - [x] Deve ser possível registrar uma refeição feita, com as seguintes informações:
     - *As refeições devem ser relacionadas a um usuário.*